Mental Health Facilities in Vermont

 Washington County Mental Health - Montpelier, VT

 Washington County Mental Health is a mental health facility in Montpelier, VT, located at 286 Hospital Loop, 5602 zip code.
 Washington County Mental Health offers Outpatient treatment.
-Washington County Mental Health provides Behavior modification, Individual psychotherapy and Dialectical behavior therapy to Adults, Young adults and Children/adolescents.
-Washington County Mental Health also supports Persons with co-occurring mental and substance use disorders, Transitional age young adults and Seniors or older adults.
-Some other services provided by Washington County Mental Health include Assertive community treatment, Case management and Diet and exercise counseling.
+Washington County Mental Health provides Integrated dual diagnosis disorder treatment, Trauma therapy and Individual psychotherapy to Young adults, Seniors 65 or older and Children/adolescents.
+Washington County Mental Health also supports Persons with post-traumatic stress disorder, Persons with serious mental illness and Transitional age young adults.
+Some other services provided by Washington County Mental Health include Assertive community treatment, Court-ordered outpatient treatment and Family psychoeducation.

 Northeast Kingdom Human Services Inc - Saint Johnsbury, VT

 Northeast Kingdom Human Services Inc is a mental health facility in Saint Johnsbury, VT, located at 2225 Portland Street, 5819 zip code.
 Northeast Kingdom Human Services Inc offers Outpatient treatment and Telemedicine/telehealth.
-Northeast Kingdom Human Services Inc provides Integrated dual diagnosis disorder treatment, Dialectical behavior therapy and Trauma therapy to Young adults, Adults and Seniors 65 or older.
-Northeast Kingdom Human Services Inc also supports Persons who have experienced trauma, Seniors or older adults and Persons with traumatic brain injury.
-Some other services offered by Northeast Kingdom Human Services Inc include Intensive case management, Suicide prevention services and Vocational rehabilitation services.
+Northeast Kingdom Human Services Inc provides Couples/family therapy, Trauma therapy and Behavior modification to Children/adolescents, Seniors 65 or older and Young adults.
+Northeast Kingdom Human Services Inc also supports Persons with traumatic brain injury, Persons who have experienced trauma and Persons with post-traumatic stress disorder.
+Some other services offered by Northeast Kingdom Human Services Inc include Vocational rehabilitation services, Mentoring/peer support/consumer-run services and Family psychoeducation.

-Children Youth And Family Services is a mental health facility in Barre, VT, located at 579 South Barre Road, 5641 zip code.
-Children Youth And Family Services offers Outpatient treatment.
-Children Youth And Family Services provides Activity therapy, Individual psychotherapy and Psychotropic medication to Children/adolescents.
-Children Youth And Family Services also supports Children/adolescents with serious emotional disturbance.
-Some other services provided by Children Youth And Family Services include Case management, Therapeutic foster care and Family psychoeducation.
+Counseling Services Of Addison County Youth And Family Services is a mental health facility in Middlebury, VT, located at 67 Catamount Park, 5753 zip code.
+Counseling Services Of Addison County Youth And Family Services offers Telemedicine/telehealth and Outpatient treatment.
+Counseling Services Of Addison County Youth And Family Services provides Integrated dual diagnosis disorder treatment, Activity therapy and Behavior modification to Children/adolescents and Young adults.
+Counseling Services Of Addison County Youth And Family Services also supports Persons with co-occurring mental and substance use disorders, Transitional age young adults and Persons who have experienced trauma.
+Some other services provided by Counseling Services Of Addison County Youth And Family Services include Case management, Family psychoeducation and Supported employment.

 Averte Fka Merry Meadow Farm Bradford House - Bradford, VT

-Bradford Farm House - Bradford, VT
+Clara Martin Center - Bradford, VT

 Spring Lake Ranch - Cuttingsville, VT

 Spring Lake Ranch is a mental health facility in Cuttingsville, VT, located at 1169 Spring Lake Road, 5738 zip code.
 Spring Lake Ranch offers Residential treatment.
-Spring Lake Ranch provides Group therapy, Psychotropic medication and Integrated dual diagnosis disorder treatment to Young adults, Adults and Seniors 65 or older.
-Spring Lake Ranch also supports Transitional age young adults, Persons with co-occurring mental and substance use disorders and LGBT.
-Some other services offered by Spring Lake Ranch include Case management, Suicide prevention services and Supported employment.
+Spring Lake Ranch provides Integrated dual diagnosis disorder treatment, Group therapy and Individual psychotherapy to Adults, Seniors 65 or older and Young adults.
+Spring Lake Ranch also supports Persons with serious mental illness, Persons who have experienced trauma and Persons with co-occurring mental and substance use disorders.
+Some other services offered by Spring Lake Ranch include Family psychoeducation, Supported housing and Vocational rehabilitation services.

 Soar Learning Center Northwestern Counseling/support Services - Saint Albans Bay, VT